SethRobertson/GitBestPractices/0main.md

 * IRC/chat rooms

-This is not a global best practice, but for certain sized organizations may be very useful.
+This is not a global best practice, but for certain sized organizations/teams may be very useful.
 Specifically, to have a chat room (IRC) to discuss issues and problems, and to have a robot in that chat room to provide assistance.
 When someone talks about Bug 1234, provide a hyperlink to that ticket.
 When someone pushes some commits or adds a bug, it could announce same.
 All sorts of things are possible (RFC lookups, MAC vendor lookups, Eliza psychoanalysis, etc)